-While I may buy a carton of fresh “milk” (actually soy milk for us as my husband Dave is allergic to cow’s milk) for immediate use, we use boxed milk most of the time.
+While I may buy a carton of fresh milk for immediate use, we use boxed milk most of the time.
 Boxed milk doesn’t need to be refrigerated until it’s opened, so we only have one quart in there at a time.
 If you’re even more pressed for space, you can get single serving boxes of milk (and soy and almond milk).
-Read about boxed milk.

 I keep very little produce in the refrigerator and this is a big key as it can take up a LOT of space.
 Much produce – both vegetables and fruit – does surprisingly well outside the refrigerator.

 Americans are used to having large refrigerators and refrigerate lots of things that no one else does.
-Ketchup, mustard, BBQ sauce, jam, jelly, syrup, A1, worcestershire and more really don’t have to be refrigerated.
-Even in summer in the Sea of Cortez, with temps over 100 F., I never refrigerated mine and they were fine for months.
+Ketchup, mustard, BBQ sauce, jam, jelly, syrup, A1, Worcestershire and more really don’t have to be refrigerated.
+Even in summer in the Bahamas, Florida Keys and Sea of Cortez, with temps over 100 F., I never refrigerated mine and they have been fine for months.

 Drinks take up the majority of our refrigerator space.
 In hot climates, cold drinks – even without ice – are a real treat and one that we treasure.
-We keep four bottles of water, two small soft drinks, and four beers in the refrigerator.
-The water bottles we refill as soon as we drink, and keep the bottles in a rotation system so we know which are the coldest and grab them first.
 Putting warm drinks in the refrig makes the system work harder, so while we have the soft drinks in mid-afternoon and the beer for happy hour, I don’t replace them with warm ones until just before we go to bed.
-Read more about improving your refrigerator’s efficiency by having it do the most work at the coolest times of day and other tips here.
+Read more about improving your refrigerator’s efficiency by having it do the most work at the coolest times of day and other tips.

 Cold drinks are obviously a priority for us, but we don’t normally have extras for guests.
 If we plan to have guests for happy hour or dinner, we’ll try to cram a few extras in, possibly by removing a couple of water bottles if the fridge is packed full.

-“Huh?” you’e saying.
+“Huh?” you’re saying.
 “Sealants?
 But I don’t store sealants in the refrigerator.”

 You should.
 If you’re in a warm/hot climate, keeping your sealants in the refrigerator will make them last far longer in the tubes.
 We’ve had opened tubes last six months to a year – not just a cost savings but also meaning that we have what we need even in remote locations.